quietboil/kwarc/README.md

 ## Compilation

 **kwarc** only needs the name of the specification file.
 However it also accept command line 2 options:
 - `-d` - specifies the keyword terminating character to use by the compiler.
-For example, to use `!` as a terminator one would use: `kwarc -d !kw.spec`
+For example, to use `!` as a terminator one would use: `kwarc -d ! kw.spec`
 - `-i` - directs the compiler to merge keywords that differ only by the caseness of some of their letters into a single keyword.

 > :pushpin: **Note** that `-i` option does not create a case-incensitive automaton.
 For example, when specification lists `Accept-Charset` and `accept-charset`, the resulting automaton will still reject `ACCEPT-CHARSET` or `AcCePt-ChArSeT` :smiley: even if compiled with `-i` option.